GErP83/SlimRequest/README.md

 You can add null values to a SlimStack, those will skipped this way, so you can handle different stacks with same callback.

 ### SlimChain
 With SlimChain you add multiple request to a chain, can create a SlimTransfer between the requests, with a SlimTransfer you can call the next request with the previous response.
+Also you can cancel a SlimChain by call cancelAll().
 Rules:
 - if you add a SlimTransfer to the SlimChain, always add a SlimRequest after it
 - do not add a SlimTransfer last to the SlimChain